 bootrec.exe /fixboot access denied

-No matter what error you are seeing, you can fix Windows 10/8 automatic repair loop with solutions in this post.
+No matter what error you are seeing, you've encountered Windows 10 frozen issue, so you can fix Windows 10/8 automatic repair loop with solutions in this post.

 - What Is Automatic Repair Loop and Why Does It Happen?